 B.M., Northern Illinois University; M.M., D.M.A., University of Illinois

-Erik Lund's compositions have won the League of Composers, International Society for Contemporary Music (ISCM) and ASCAP composition competitions, and he has received grants for his work from the Musik Biennale-Berlin Festival, Meet the Composer, ASCAP, the Illinois Arts Council, and the Research Board of the University of Illinois.
-His works have been commissioned and/or performed by more than a dozen ensembles, including the Arditti Quartet (UK), Orchestra Giovanile Italiana (Italy), Crash Ensemble (Ireland) and Wolpe Trio (Germany), as well as by several soloists.
-Professor Lundís works have been performed at major festivals in the United States, Europe, and South Korea, and are recorded on Opus One Records, Cybele Records, and Einstein Records, and are published by Media Press and Brixton Publications.
+Erik Lund composes music as analogies, commentaries, and meditations on aspects of the world in which we live.
+As such, his works are usually born of ideas and sources that are not inherently musical in nature, where he takes as his task the process of transformation into the sonic domain.
+The result has been music which has been described as “dramatic and gripping” (Martin Adams, Irish Times).
+Lund's compositions have won the League of Composers, International Society for Contemporary Music (ISCM) and ASCAP composition competitions, and he has received grants for his work from the Musik Biennale-Berlin Festival, Meet the Composer, ASCAP, the Illinois Arts Council, and the Research Board of the University of Illinois.
+His works have been commissioned and/or performed by more than a dozen ensembles, including the Arditti Quartet (UK), Crash Ensemble (Ireland) and Wolpe Trio (Germany), Fidelio Trio (UK), Orchestra Giovanile Italiana (Italy), Tone Road Ramblers (USA), ensemble mise-en (USA), C2 Duo, as well as by several soloists.
+Professor Lund's works have been performed at major festivals in the United States, Europe, and South Korea, and are recorded on Opus One Records, Cybele Records, Einstein Records, and Mark Records, and are published by Media Press and Brixton Publications.
 As trombonist, he has recorded with composers Anthony Braxton, Morgan Powell, Vinko Globokar, and with the Walleye improvisation ensemble.
-Professor Lund is also co-author of CASPAR (Computer-Assisted Software Project for Aural Skills Reinforcement), which is published internationally by W.W.
-Norton & Company.
+He currently performs regularly with the compostQ improvisation & dance collective.